How IoT technology is driving business change

 Cities across the globe are reinventing themselves as cutting edge IoT “smart cities” – and Australia has joined the party.

-Melbourne is projected to overtake Sydney as Australia’s largest city (by population) within 35 years.
-Local councils have begun exploring measures to introduce connected technology which addresses population growth and climate change challenges.
+Melbourne is projected to overtake Sydney as Australia’s largest city (by population) within 30 years.
+Local councils are exploring measures to introduce connected technology which addresses population growth and climate change challenges.

-Melbourne City Council is currently trialing 50 sensor-equipped rubbish bins that notify waste management upon reaching 70 percent capacity, and smarter street lighting could soon be rolled out over the city to turn lights off when no motion is detected.
+Melbourne City Council successfully trialled sensor-equipped rubbish bins that notify waste management upon reaching 70 percent capacity, and smart street lighting will be rolled out in Darwin to turn lights off when no motion is detected.

 Undeniable business opportunities